-In witness whereof, the undersigned, being duly authorized thereto by their respective governments, have signed this Agreement.
+IN WITNESS WHEREOF, the undersigned, being duly authorised thereto by their respective Governments, have signed this agreement.

-Done at New Delhi on 14th September, 2016 in two originals each in Hindi, Dari and English languages, each text being equally authentic.
+Done at New Delhi on this 13 day of January 2004, in two originals each in the Arabic, Hindi and English languages, all texts being equally authentic.
 However, in case of difference, the English text shall prevail.